-Sergeant Moretti was technically a millennial, but he could have easily passed for a New York hardass.
-He had the sardonic wit; the deadpan stoicism, and zero interest in artisan food.
-He preferred old-school weightlifting over Crossfit-P90X-paleo-keto-bullshit, and didn’t use social media.
+Sergeant Moretti was technically a millennial, but he had the soul of a New York hardass—sardonic wit; deadpan stoicism, and zero interest in artisan food.
+He preferred old-school lifting to Crossfit-P90X-paleo-keto-bullshit, and rarely used social media.
 Moretti was the real deal—a throwback to the days when men were men, women were women, and life was simple.

-“Right there.”
+“There.”
 He pointed at the windshield, at the flying car that was chasing a fifty-foot tall, demonoid wasp-girl.
-“Stay right on its ass.”
+“Stay on its ass.”

 “Eye on the ball,” Moretti replied tightly. “

 Typically, Hensley would have mumbled an acknowledgment, but the drama in the sky was too fantastic.
-He couldn’t help but gape at the windshield, barely registering the line of cars speeding by in the oncoming lane.
+He couldn’t help gaping at the windshield, barely registering the cars speeding by in the oncoming lane.

 “Hensley!”
 Moretti snapped.
 “Watch the road!”